Information for new cannabis licence holders: Cultivation, processing or sale for medical purposes licences

 Before you start producing cannabis

-After receiving your cannabis licence from Health Canada, it's important to be aware of and understand information relating to cannabis and its production.
+After receiving your cannabis licence from Health Canada, it's important to be aware of and understand information about cannabis and its production.
 This will help with your daily cannabis operation.

 This section includes: